-Tricia Strickfaden's newest Urban Organic works show mid-century modern influences, in vibrant colors with fluid, organic and geometric shapes combined with urban aesthetics.
+Tricia Strickfaden's newest Urban Organic and Free Organics series show mid-century modern influences, in vibrant colors with fluid, organic and geometric shapes combined with linework.
 The pieces show principles of modern design, composition and texture, translucent and opaque color, in a mix of materials.
-It’s created with multiple layers, allowing translucent and opaque shapes to overlap, push behind and pull forward, making the composition interesting and dynamic.
+It’s created with multiple layers, allowing shapes to overlap, push behind and pull forward, making the composition interesting and dynamic.

 The artist finds inspiration everywhere in nature, art, design, architecture and everyday life.
 Modern masters such as Picasso, Pollock, Rothko and many others, as well as current modern artists have been greatly influential.
 As a former interior designer, she keeps up with leading-edge design trends and color palettes.
 Her personal taste in style and design has evolved over the years, which is reflected in the evolution of her paintings.
 LA’s hip, urban, yet fresh and casual lifestyle has a profound effect on this more modern series.

 The Abstract Botanical paintings are inspired by the earthy, organic and natural botanic forms of the California landscape.
 Strickfaden works with the artistry of color, line, and shape to portray a modern interpretation of her connection with nature.
 She draws inspiration from the colors of the ocean and landscape, yet interprets them in an organically and botanic shaped abstract application.
 These pieces are a mixed media of recycled house paint, ink and pastel and/or charcoal on canvas.